MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/configure-policy-markings.md

 >*Applies to: [Azure Information Protection](https://azure.microsoft.com/pricing/details/information-protection)*

 When you assign a label to a document or email message, you can select several options to make the chosen classification easily visible.
 These visual markings are a header, a footer, and a watermark.
+Multiple lines of text are supported.

 Additional information about these visual markings:

-- Headers and footers support single lines of text that apply to Word, Excel, PowerPoint, and Outlook.
+- Headers and footers apply to Word, Excel, PowerPoint, and Outlook.

 - Watermarks apply to Word, Excel, and PowerPoint:

     - Excel: Watermarks are visible only in Page layout and Print preview modes, and when printed.

 	- PowerPoint: Watermarks are applied to the master slide, as a background image.
 On the **View** tab, **Slide Master**, make sure that the **Hide Background Graphics** check box is not selected.

-	- Multiple lines of text are supported.

 - Maximum string lengths: